 - 6 Customer centricity: Real relationships and tangible results

-What exactly is customer centric marketing?
+What is customer-centric marketing?

-Customer centric marketing places the individual at the centre of communication design and distribution.
+Customer-centric marketing places the individual at the centre of communication design and distribution.
 This stems from the assertion that every customer is unique.
 Through this realisation, businesses can move beyond dated, inflexible marketing strategies.
 For instance, product-centric marketing optimises the sales of a particular offer above all others.
 To illustrate, a clothes retailer may be promoting floral dresses – but what if Gemma, 24, from Bristol, prefers stripes?
 Equally, channel-centric marketing overemphasises channel metrics.
 So, for example, Gemma may notice a sponsored post about a stripy dress on Instagram, but never likes or clicks through.
-Instead, she goes direct to the website to make the purchase.
+Instead, she goes directly to the website to make the purchase.
 As a result, the channel metrics do not reflect her engagement, despite the fact that the conversion was made.

-Why is a customer centric marketing approach so important?
+Why is a customer-centric marketing approach so important?

 Adopting a customer-centric marketing strategy is increasingly urgent as consumers become more sophisticated.
 This is particularly the case in B2B markets, as Baby Boomers exit the workforce and millennials take post.
 Now, these tech-savvy, ultra-connected professionals are calling the shots – and businesses need to adapt.
 For instance, our 24-year-old case study, Gemma, is unlikely to be taken in by clichéd straplines or cold calls.
 Born in 1994, Gemma can barely remember a time before the Internet; therefore, she is accustomed to instantaneous, relevant and highly engaging communications.

 Like 84% of her peers, she distrusts traditional advertising and is more likely to be swayed by inbound content.
-For example, the reason she purchased the aforementioned stripy dress was because it was modelled by one of her favourite Instagram influencers.
+For example, the reason she purchased the aforementioned stripy dress was that it was modelled by one of her favourite Instagram influencers.
 Equally, she’s far more inclined to trust user-generated content like Google reviews and TripAdvisor.
 Therefore, as this demographic gains more purchasing power, it is imperative that businesses alter their approach to suit their demands.

 What are the benefits that this strategy brings to a business?

-Furthermore, as inbound marketing and user-generated content gains more clout, reputation is more important than ever.
+Furthermore, as inbound marketing and user-generated content gain more clout, reputation is more important than ever.
 A customer-centric strategy ensures positive reviews, recommendations, and even organic social media exposure.
 In addition, customer centricity will benefit your employees.
 When the customer is at the core of business operations, friction between frontline staff and clientele is reduced – making their jobs more enjoyable and satisfying.

-Despite the ‘service not stats’ imperative, the second key challenge is data.
-Detailed data analysis is central to customer centric marketing and companies need to ensure they have the right analytic capabilities.
+Despite the ‘service, not stats’ imperative, the second key challenge is data.
+Detailed data analysis is central to customer-centric marketing and companies need to ensure they have the right analytic capabilities.
 Without robust data, it is almost impossible for companies to construct accurate customer profiles.
 This is particularly crucial as device proliferation makes it trickier to pinpoint your customer.
 To illustrate, we return to our case study, Gemma.
 Although Gemma saw the dress on her smartphone, she made the purchase on her laptop.
 As such, the clothes retailer needs sophisticated data capture tools to develop an accurate customer profile across device usage.
 Without this, marketing content will be deployed inaccurately.
 For example, remarketing tools may continue to advertise the dress on Gemma’s phone, despite the fact that she has already converted.

 How to refine your approach

 Even though talk of complete organisational overhaul and re-booting IT infrastructure may seem intimidating, marketers shouldn’t be scared off.
 In essence, there are three keys to refining your company’s customer-centric strategy.
-We recommend building from the ground up, starting with operations and expanding into marketing content.
+We recommend building from the ground up, starting with operations and expanding into the marketing content.
 Here’s how to get the ball rolling:

 - Gather data.
 To create unique customer profiles, companies need to build their data lake.
 Therefore, they need to consolidate all data into a single accessible store.
 However, you should not confine this initiative to the four walls of the organisation; it should extend to vendors and third parties.